 If you are currently running stable, then in the

-or stable.
-You need to change this to the distribution you want to run.
-If
+'stretch' or 'stable'.
+You need to change this to the distribution you want to

-Currently testing is called stretch.
+Currently testing is called buster.
 So, if you change the third field of

-/etc/apt/sources.list to stretch, then also you will be running
+/etc/apt/sources.list to 'buster', then also you will be running

 testing.
-But when stretch becomes stable, you will still be tracking stretch.
+But even when buster becomes stable, you will still be tracking

 Unstable is always called Sid.
 So if you change the third field of

-/etc/apt/sources.list to sid, then you will be tracking unstable.
+/etc/apt/sources.list to 'sid', then you will be tracking